watchOS 9 is officially available to anyone with an Apple Watch Series 4 and newer.

 watchOS 9 supported devices — which Apple Watch models will be compatible?

 As for watchOS 9 supported devices, Apple threw us a curveball.
 At the very least, we knew the Apple Watch 7 and Apple Watch SE would get watchOS 9.
-But the Apple Watch 3, which is still sold new by Apple, is not eligible for the annual refresh.
+But the Apple Watch 3, which was still sold new by Apple up until the end of August, is not eligible for the annual refresh.
+Apple discontinued that model with the announcement of the Apple Watch 8.

 Here's our full guide on watchOS 9 compatibility.